inkorange/documentor/README.md

 ## Writing Documentable Components

-Documentor works with your existing TypeScript components.
-Use JSDoc annotations to control documentation behavior:
+DocSpark works with your existing TypeScript components.
+Use JSDoc tags to control documentation behavior:

 ### Basic Component